This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 HTML class

-attributes can be defined to describe the meaning of
+attributes can be defined to indicate the meaning of

 Furthermore, if consistently applied, the code could be automatically